nystrom/rivo/docs/design.md

 A `data` definition may contain a field definitions.

-A field definition is either a `let` definition,
+A field definition is either a `let` definition, a `var` definition, or a `fun` definition.
+(Nested `trait` and `data` definitions are also allowed?).

+A `let` definition consists of the keyword `let` and a formula.
+The unknowns in the formula become fields of the recor A fun definition

 	data Nil   // defines Nil { }
 	data Cons (hd) (tl)  // defines Cons { hd, tl }